-The headline or title is the most important part of your blog post.
-You can write the best blog post ever written but if the headline is poor and uninspiring chances are no-one will read it.
-A headline is a promise of what’s to come, a call to action to read on so to say.
+Your headline or title is the most important part of your blog post.
+You can create the best blog post ever written, but if the headline is poor and uninspiring, chances are nobody will read it.
+A headline is a promise of what’s to come, a call to action to read on.
 So what’s the ideal blog title length?
 Are there any rules to follow?

 Some stats for your blog title length